gritcoding/pilot/scratch_gpio_projects/README.md

 shorter lead to lower row 23
 * Take the resistor, connect one of its lead to lower row 23, and the other one to the "-" side of the 3.3V power rail.
+ * You can explain to the students that the resistor slows down the current, to prevent the LED from burning out.
-* Now create the scratch project (solution is is grit_pilot/scratch_gpio_projects/blinking_led.sb)
+* Now create the scratch project (solution is in grit_pilot/scratch_gpio_projects/blinking_led.sb)
  * This is a normal Scratch project, except some variables will be intepreted as input/output.
 In this case, we want to broadcast the events pin11high and pin11low alternatively.
-This will set the voltage to 3.3V for high and 0V for low.
+This will set the voltage to 3.3V for high (LED on) and 0V for low (LED off).
  * You should see the blinking red LED when starting the Scratch project if everything was connected properly.